 Permeable paving has long been an option to help reduce the impact of water runoff by trapping water and filtering it via the base material through to the soil.
 The pavers thereby prevent pollutants from collecting on the paving surface.
 However, traditional permeable pavers are limited in their effectiveness, with the ‘permeable’ aspect being restricted to the gaps between the pavers.

 Premier Hydropavers® looks set to help solve this issue.
-These pavers are capable of infiltrating more than 1500mm of rainfall per hour, easily infiltrating the manufacturer’s minimum infiltration rate of 60 mm/h.
+These pavers are capable of infiltrating more than 1500mm of rainfall per hour, easily infiltrating the manufacturer’s minimum infiltration rate of 25 mm per minute.
 Doing so removes the need for additional drainage systems.

 The UHI effect is not a new phenomenon, but it is increasing in intensity as cities are continually built up and existing forms of shading, such as trees, are removed.
 Dark surfaces such as asphalt – alongside other materials with high thermal mass, such as concrete – absorb heat during the day and slowly release it over time, causing temperature differences of around five degrees between urban environments and their surrounds.

 Traditional pavement adds to this effect, without any system in place to limit its impacts.
 If utilised in significant enough numbers, Premier Hydropavers® has the potential to help diminish the impacts of the UHI, taking advantage of the cooling properties of stored water.
 The same process also assists in reducing the surface temperature of the pavers themselves.